zhendrikse/science/geometry.md

   <a href="glowscript/GeometricShapes.html">
     <img alt="Torus" src="./images/geometry/torus.png" title="Click to animate"/>
   </a>
-  <figcaption>A torus, a connected orientable surface of
+  <figcaption>A torus, a well-known example of a connected orientable surface of
     <a href="https://en.wikipedia.org/wiki/Genus_%28mathematics%29">genus one</a>.
   </figcaption>
 </figure>